roblatour/OMVBackup/README.md

 ## Prerequisites and setup:

-(assuming you have the prerequisites outlined in points 1 and 2 below, step should only take about five minutes)
+(assuming you have the prerequisites outlined in points 1 and 2 below, setup should only take about five minutes)

 1. OMV should be installed and configured, this to include at least one OMV drive to which the backup may be saved